Country Report China

 High levels of corruption, weak protection of human rights, strong influence of the Chinese Communist Party on the judiciary and lack of democracy implies that the Chinese population cannot hold the government accountable for its actions, which increases the risk of public unrest.

-China is the second-largest economy in the World - after the US - measured in both nominal GDP (USD 9,469bn in 2013) and in PPP terms (USD 16,482bn in 2013).
+China is the second-largest economy in the world in nominal GDP terms (USD 10.4 trillion in 2014) and the largest economy in PPP terms (USD 18 trillion in 2014).
 At the heart of China’s economic success has been its successful export- and investment-led growth model.
 However, in recent years, growth has been increasingly driven by credit and (real estate and infrastructure) investment growth.
 Meanwhile, adverse side effects, such as a rapid rise in income inequality and major environmental problems have become too big to ignore.
 China’s growth model will have to be changed and become more consumption-driven instead of investment-driven.
 Innovation will have to be nurtured, while environmental responsibility will have to gain in importance.
 The 12th 5-year plan, launched in March 2011, and the late-2013 Third Plenum address these issues, but implementing the plans correctly and timely will be a key challenge for Chinese authorities while major downside risks, such as a sharp economic slowdown or public unrest are present.